 To make sure you get the support you need, it’s important to understand which illnesses qualify for workers’ compensation.
 Navigating the complex appeals process if your workers’ comp claim is denied can be difficult, which is why it’s always a good idea to hire a lawyer for the job.
 Learn which illnesses qualify you for workers’ comp, and discover how a workers’ compensation lawyer can help.

 To understand workers’ compensation qualifications, you have to understand the most basic requirements for any claim.
 There are essentially three aspects every claim must contain.
 The first is that your employer must either carry or be legally required to carry workers’ comp insurance.
 New Jersey makes it easy to figure this out.
 If you’re not working for someone covered by a federal program, they must have workers’ comp insurance.
 If they claim otherwise, get your workers’ compensation lawyer to find the truth.
+But what if your employer doesn’t carry workers’ comp insurance?

 The second requirement is that you have to be employed by the person or company who owed you workers’ comp.
 While this may seem obvious to some, it’s important to note that not every worker is an actual employee.
 Independent contractors, for example aren’t eligible.
 Most volunteers don’t qualify either.
 Employers may try to label you as an independent contractor if they don’t want to pay your workers’ comp, so make sure they’re not misclassifying you.